RUB-NDS/PRET/README.md

 `--quit` suppresses printer model determination, intro message and some other chit-chat.

-`--debug` shows all PS/PJL/PCL commands actually sent to the device and the feedback received.
+`--debug` shows the datastream actually sent to the device and the feedback received.
 Note that header data and other overhead is filtered.
-The see the whole traffic, use e.g. wireshark.
+The see the whole traffic, use wireshark.
 Debugging can also be switched on/off within a PRET session using the `debug` command

 `--load filename` reads and executes PRET commands from a text file.
 This is usefull for automation.
 Command files can also be invoked later within a PRET session via the `load` command.

-`--log filename` writes a copy of the raw PS/PJL/PCL datastream sent to the printer into a file.
-This can be useful to build a malicious print job to be deployed on another printer not directly reachable.
-For example, the file can be printed from USB drive.
+`--log filename` writes a copy of the raw datastream sent to the printer into a file.
+This can be useful to build a malicious print job file which can be deployed on another printer not directly reachable, for example by printing it from USB drive.

 ### Generic Commands